pfreak2000/p2pool/README.md

 Forward port 9338 to the host running P2Pool.

-Litecoin's use of ports 9333 and 9332 conflicts with P2Pool running on the Bitcoin network.
+Litecoin's use of ports 9333 and 9332 conflicts with P2Pool running on the Starwels network.
 To avoid problems, add these lines to litecoin.conf and restart litecoind:

     rpcport=10332